 Most colleges now take a scientific approach to psychology, so majors learn how to apply the scientific method to assess variables.
 They can use quantitative skills and software to analyze data.

-Your individual skills, interests, and values should be the final determinants of what jobs are right for you, but here are some options to consider which draw upon the psychology major.
+Your individual skills, interests, and values should be the final determinants of what jobs are right for you, but here are some options to consider that draw upon the psychology major.

 Psychology graduates are well positioned to complete a master's degree in student personnel or a related field to qualify for these jobs.
 Guidance counselors need to complete certification requirements and a practicum in the school system to qualify.
 Check with your state's department of teacher certification for the exact requirements.

-Human Resources (HR) or personnel workers recruit and train staff, counsel employees, negotiate contracts, mediate personnel conflicts, administer benefits programs, and set policies/standards for managing employees.
+Human Resources (HR), or personnel workers, recruit and train staff, counsel employees, negotiate contracts, mediate personnel conflicts, administer benefits programs, and set policies/standards for managing employees.
 Psychology majors who take coursework in industrial/organizational psychology at the undergraduate or graduate level gain insight into workplace dynamics.
-Psych majors develop interviewing skills and the ability to appraise the qualities of people which serve them well on the recruiting side of HR.
+Psych majors develop interviewing skills and the ability to appraise the qualities of people who serve them well on the recruiting side of HR.

-The communication skills and finesse with people which psych majors tend to possess help them to counsel employees, mediate conflicts, and negotiate contracts.
+The communication skills and finesse with people that psychology majors tend to possess help them to counsel employees, mediate conflicts, and negotiate contracts.
 HR staff are heavily involved with employee assessment, evaluation, and research where the psych major's knowledge of the scientific method can be quite useful.

 Psychology majors possess the interviewing skills critical for gathering information from clients and the sensitivity to emotions needed to establish a working rapport.
 Their analytical skills enable them to assess problems and come up with viable solutions.
 Strong communication skills allow psych majors to convey practical information and suggested remedies to clients.

-Psychology graduates acquire knowledge in areas like motivation, personality and industrial/organizational psychology which can help them to supervise and motivate staff.
-Their interpersonal and communication skills can enable them to interview, train and evaluate staff.
-Problem-solving abilities can help them to analyze performance issues and develop strategies to improve productivity.
+Psychology graduates acquire knowledge in areas like motivation, personality, and industrial/organizational psychology that can help them supervise and motivate staff as a management trainee.
+Their interpersonal and communication skills can enable them to interview, train, and evaluate staff.
+Problem-solving abilities can help them analyze performance issues and develop strategies to improve productivity.

-Most mid to large size companies have management training programs.
+Most mid- to large-size companies have management training programs.
 They often recruit through colleges, so check with your career office for opportunities to interview on campus and through career fairs.
-Google the keyword "management trainee" and search Indeed.com by the same phrase to see some examples.
+Google "management trainee" and search Indeed.com using the same phrase to see some examples.

-The insight, which psychology majors have into consumer motivations and preferences, can help salespeople to frame their product/service pitches with the right angles.
-Interpersonal skills help to put customers at ease, and verbal skills help psych majors to convey clear messages about products or services.
+The insight into consumer motivations and preferences that psychology majors possess can help salespeople frame their product/service pitches with the right angles.
+Interpersonal skills help put customers at ease, and verbal skills help psych majors convey clear messages about products or services.

 Psychology majors qualify for sales positions and sales training programs directly out of college.
 Chances of landing a first job in sales are enhanced by some business coursework, psych projects related to business, and internships in a business setting.
 Many sales employers recruit through colleges so be sure to inquire about options through your campus career office.

-Fundraisers need some of the same savvy with people that is required by salespeople.
+Fundraisers, like salespeople, need to be savvy with people.
 Psych majors are often good readers of people and have a sense of when to ask for a donation.
-They have the interviewing skills to draw out the interests that prospective donors have related to their organization, and the communication skills to explain to donors how their contributions would advance the mission of their charity.
+They have the interviewing skills to draw out the interests that prospective donors have related to their organization and the communication skills to explain to donors how their contributions would advance the mission of their charity.

-Psychology majors should take on-campus positions with the development and alumni office such as annual fund caller to demonstrate their fundraising acumen.
+Psychology majors should pursue on-campus positions (such as annual fund caller) in their college's development and alumni office to demonstrate their fundraising acumen.
 Also, consider coordinating campus fundraising campaigns for local charities or student organizations.

 Psychology majors are trained to conduct research in a scientific manner.
-They have the ability to design studies, gather and analyze data and summarize their conclusions.
-Psych majors gain knowledge in motivation and social psychology, which helps them to understand how preferences for and attachments to products are formed by consumers.
-The interviewing skills, which psych majors develop while working with subjects for human studies, help them to structure and carry out effective focus groups.
+They have the ability to design studies, gather and analyze data, and summarize their conclusions.
+Psych majors gain knowledge in motivation and social psychology, which helps them understand how preferences for and attachments to products are formed by consumers.
+Interviewing skills, which psych majors develop while working with subjects for human studies, help them structure and carry out effective focus groups.

 Psych majors who aspire to be market researchers should consider a minor in business or economics and choose psych projects with a business orientation.
 Complete internships related to marketing to further your chances of being hired for positions in the field.

-Psych majors aiming for a career in PR should take on writing intensive roles with student organizations like the campus magazine/newspapers and complete writing-related internships.
+Psychology majors aiming for a career in PR should take on writing intensive roles with student organizations, like the campus magazine/newspapers and complete writing-related internships.
 Experience organizing events on campus is also useful.
 Try to complete at least a few courses in business and marketing, as well.